Skip to navigation Skip to content

 As its name suggests, OCD has two kinds of symptoms: obsessions and compulsions.

 Obsessions are intrusive and unwanted thoughts, images or urges that keep coming into the mind and causing distress or anxiety.
+Obsessions cannot simply be pushed away or ignored, they are persistent and pervasive.
+For some people, obsessions are always on their mind.
+For others, they can be triggered by certain sounds, smells, situations or objects.

 Compulsions are repetitive behaviours or ritualistic actions that a person does over and over in an attempt to reduce anxiety or prevent something bad from happening.
-Compulsions are time-consuming and distressing.

 The types of obsessions and compulsions a person experiences may change over time though certain themes often show up, including the following:

-• a need to follow a strict routine
+• A need to follow a strict routine

-• extreme thoughts about illness, accidents or death to the person or to others and the need to prevent this harm
+• Extreme thoughts about illness, accidents or death to the person or to others and the need to prevent this harm

-• unwanted sexual or violent thoughts
+• Unwanted sexual or violent thoughts

-• thoughts about acting inappropriately in public
+• Fears and thoughts about acting inappropriately in public

-• preoccupation with religious or moral issues
+• Preoccupation with religious or moral issues

 • needing things to be orderly or symmetrical, or following certain patterns